-An unrealised proposal for Perpetual Guardian Sculpture on the Gulf 2027, now evolving as an independent, itinerant series.
+An unrealised proposal for Waiheke’s Perpetual Guardian Sculpture on the Gulf 2027.

 Pyeongsang: Whitu Taunga is a suite of seven functional sculptures made for coastal edges, designed not only to be seen but to be occupied.
 Each piece reimagines the Korean pyeongsang—a low daybed—as a vibrant, minimalist plane elevated on slender legs, inviting the body to sit, lie, gather, eat, or simply rest.